-Need to import transactions, but the format is not supported?
+Finally, the solution to import your transactions.
 Convert CSV to OFX and import into MS Money, Sage One, Xero, YNAB, AccountEdge, Banktivity, Ace Money.
-Open files in XLS and XLSX or CSV formats.
-Create importable OFX files
+Prepare transactions quickly in Excel and convert

 What can I do with CSV2OFX (CSV to OFX Converter)?